Search features

 Jonathan O. Hutchins Email Email More info More Info

 ...COMP 452.
 SENIOR PROJECT II.
 This course is a continuation of Computer Science 451 and is focused on the development of a working, tested system delivered to a user community.
 Students will write reports, make presentations, and deliver a working software system.
-This course fulfills the Writing Int...
+This course is designated Writing In...

 a section of the SENIOR PROJECT II course in Computer Science - COMP